A British Columbia road trip is one of the best driving itineraries you can take in Canada.

 To be honest, this is one of the most primarily-outdoorsy national parks in Canada (meaning there aren’t a lot of indoor experiences to be had).
 But in an area this jaw-dropping, it’s hard to pass up!

-👉 Side Note: I should mention too that just across the provincial border from Yoho is Banff.
+👉 Pro Tip: Banff National Park is just across the provincial border from Yoho.
 Check out my list of the Best things to do in Banff National Park for all you need to know if you want to extend your trip!

 Day 7 – Kootenay National Park / Hot Springs